marioy47/blog-site/posts/wordpress-plugin-tdd-with-docker-phpunit/index.md

 2 directories, 7 files
 ```

+We still don't have tests, or even WordPress mock functions.
+But at least we have the means to create them.

-### What did we do?
+So, What did we do????

-Before we continue, lets explain what the `docker-compose exec wp wp-cli scaffold plugin-tests wordpress-tdd-plugin` command does:
+What the `docker-compose exec wp wp-cli scaffold plugin-tests wordpress-tdd-plugin` command does is:

 - `docker-compose exec wp` tells docker to execute what comes next **inside the already running** `wp` docker container
 - `wp-cli scaffold-tests wordpress-tdd-plugin` instructs `wp-cli` to create the testing files for the plugin `wordpress-tdd-plugin` plugin